 It's important to note that some children may seem frightened to eat because they know they do not have the oral motor skills necessary to handle food.
 These children are reacting to a real fear and not just refusing to eat.
 In this instance, you may need to work on bolus formation, tongue awareness, tongue lateralization, etc. first.
 Other children may refuse to eat because of oral sensitivities, which would also need to be addressed.
 To learn more about food refusal related to oral motor and/or sensory issues, click here.

-It's also important to note that anyone who has direct contact with the child (caregivers, interventionists, ABA therapists, etc.) should be on board to follow through with intervention strategies.
+It's also important to note that anyone who has direct contact with the child (caregivers, early interventionists, etc.) should be on board to follow through with intervention strategies.
 The best results happen when therapy is reinforced at home in between sessions.
 The more opportunities presented, the better.
 However, the child should never be forced to mouth, bite, or chew.
 Teaching these skills takes time, lots of patience, and creative thinking.

 Talk about the tools and let children feel them in their hands and on their arms first.
 Then progress to the face, cheeks, lips, and inside the oral cavity.
-Incorporate play therapy into your feeding sessions.
+Incorporate food play into your feeding sessions.

 Last but not least, remember to praise, praise, praise.
 Use reinforcements that cater to the child’s interests.
 Get excited about progress, no matter how big or small it may seem.